i2mint/i2mint/misc/python project protocols.md

 The following graph shows what modules can import others.
 These arrows are strict and show **the only** import relationships there can be.
+(Only the order need to be remembered, since one module can be dependent of all the above, but no arrow go upward.)
 More details below.

 ```